Users of the Perhetalo Unit enjoy draught-free cooling and adjustable temperature conditions

 Stable temperature conditions and draught-free cooling

 Perhetalo is connected to the district heating network and its cooling and heating is provided by ItuGraf panels made in Finland.
 In addition to energy savings, the radiant ceiling system has several advantages especially in hospital buildings, which have special requirements for comfortable and healthy indoor conditions as well as high hygiene standards.
-Hospitals have strict indoor air quality requirements as some patients may be vulnerable to airborne impurities, draughts and temperature changes.
+Hospitals have strict indoor climate quality requirements as some patients may be vulnerable to airborne impurities, draughts and temperature changes.

 Based on radiating technology, the ItuGraf system provides patient rooms with draught-free cooling while keeping the temperature stable.
 Moreover, room-specific controls make it possible to adjust indoor conditions to meet the needs of individual patients.

 For the users of the rooms, the presence of the heating and cooling system is hardly noticeable: the system generates no distracting noises or draughts, and the temperature stays comfortable even during sweltering summer days.
 The ItuGraf system is at its best in rooms where changes in temperature load must be responded to quickly.

 Modern panel system maintains high hygiene standards